Toloka/docs/en/guide/concepts/access.md

 ## Social authorization in Toloka {#social-auth}

 Toloka clients can to register and access Toloka using social authorization.
-If registered in Toloka using Yandex ID, please [migrate to the new social authorization](migrate-new-auth.md) scheme.
+If you registered in Toloka using Yandex ID, please [migrate to the new social authorization](migrate-new-auth.md) scheme.

 To register in Toloka as a client and post tasks for Tolokers, you need to have one of the following supported social accounts: